playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 ----

-Still hungry for more React learnings?
+Still hungry for more React learning?

 Well, I've written a free book series teaching React, Angular, and Vue all at once that might spark your interest: